aospapp/aosp/external/autotest/client/site_tests/suite_HWQual/README.txt

   $ cd $HOME/ && tar xjf chromeos-hwqual-TAG.tar.bz2

-- Install the Chrome OS test image on the DUT.
+- Install the ChromeOS test image on the DUT.
 The USB test image is available in:

   $HOME/chromeos-hwqual-TAG/chromeos-hwqual-usb.img